“Lovely day out for us gardening ‘freaks’, My friends and I have the date of next year’s show in the diary. We are looking forward to it already”

 Do you offer facilities for disabled parking?

 There is a car parking for the disabled close to the entrance to the festival and anyone with accredited disabled parking stickers will be able to use.
 If you don’t have a badge you can still drop off near the Castle and then park in the main visitor car park.
+We also have a buggy to take you up and down the Castle driveway to the Castle courtyard if you don’t want to walk up the gentle slope.
+Just ask at the ticket entrance for assistance on arrival or ask any of the stewards wearing green Festival aprons.

 Is there somewhere to leave purchases when you shop?